 II.A.
 TYPE OF AWARD INSTRUMENT

 DOE anticipates awarding grants and National Laboratory authorizations under this FOA.

-DOE will consider funding multi-institution teams submitted as collaborative applications, in which each institution must submit its own application with an identical common research narrative, under this FOA.
-Multi-institutional teams may also apply using a prime and subaward model with one application submitted by the lead institution.
+All applications must be submitted as multi-institutional teams using a prime and subaward model with one application submitted by the lead institution.